Due Date: Thursday, April 23

 Instructions and examples for references can be found here.

 Abstracts are formatted to fit on one page.
 There is space for 300 words plus figures and captions that fit within a space of 3.5 inches × 6.5 inches.
-Figure captions should be no more than 40 words in length.
+Figure captions should be about 20-50 words in length.

 Image File Requirements